salimandre/my-own-neural-network/README.md

 # My own neural network
-> My own implementation of a dense neural network
+> My own implementation of a dense neural network successfully trained on MNIST Dataset.
+We implemented and compared different features for our neural network.

 ## Installation & Usage